bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 **Before attaching:**
 There are two kinds of propellers, the clock wise (CW) and counter clock wise (CCW) propellers, each kind has their own bag in the box.
 Here are some ways to tell them apart:
 * Notice the shape of the tips, the sharper corner is on back side of the rotation direction.
-* For the Crazyflie 2.1+ the CW propellers are marked "47-17R" while CCW "47-17", where R stands for right/CW.
+* For the Crazyflie 2.1+ the packaging for the propellers are marked "5R" for right/CW and "5L" for right/CW.
+The propellers themselves are marked "47-17R" for CW and "47-17" for CCW.
 * For the Crazyflie 2.1 the propellers will look a little bit different, and the CW propellers are also usually marked with an "A", "A1" or "A2", while the CCW propellers are marked with "B", "B1" or "B2" (the number is irrelevant).

 **Attaching:**
 * Make sure that the correct side is facing up, the top side should be convex.
 * The arrow on the arm of the Crazyflie indicates what rotation direction the propeller should have.
+The correct placement is:
+  * M1: CCW
+  * M2: CW
+  * M3: CCW
+  * M4: CW
 * In the video below we are attaching the CW propellers for the Crazyflie 2.1 (not 2.1+ version).

 {% tutorialVideo /videos/attach_the_propellers.mp4 %}